 Blue Cross and Blue Shield of Alabama Attention: Customer Service Department - Appeals P.O.
-Box 12185 Birmingham, Alabama 35202-2185 not treat your inquiry as an appeal.
+Box 12185 Birmingham, Alabama 35202-2185 Please note that if you call or write us without following the rules just described for filing an appeal, we will not treat your inquiry as an appeal.
 We will, of course, do everything we can to resolve your questions or concerns.